cockroachdb/docs/v2.0/configure-replication-zones.md

 ### Replication Zone Levels

-There are three replication zone levels:
+There are four replication zone levels:

 - **Cluster:** CockroachDB comes with a single, default replication zone for the entire cluster.
 See [View the Default Replication Zone](#view-the-default-replication-zone) and [Edit the Default Replication Zone](#edit-the-default-replication-zone) for more details.
 - **Database:** You can add replication zones for specific databases.
 See [Create a Replication Zone for a Database](#create-a-replication-zone-for-a-database) for more details.
 - **Table:** You can add replication zones for specific tables.
 See [Create a Replication Zone for a Table](#create-a-replication-zone-for-a-table) for more details.
+- <span class="version-tag">New in v2.0</span> **Row:** ([For enterprise users](enterprise-licensing.html)) You can add replication zones for specific rows in a table by [defining table partitions](partitioning.html).
+See [Create a Replication Zone for a Table Partition](#create-a-replication-zone-for-a-table-partition-new-in-v2-0) for more details.

-When replicating a piece of data, CockroachDB uses the most granular zone available: If there's a replication zone for the table containing the data, CockroachDB uses it; otherwise, it uses the replication zone for the database containing the data.
-If there's no applicable table or database replication zone, CockroachDB uses the cluster-wide replication zone.
+When replicating a piece of data, CockroachDB uses the most granular zone available: If there's a replication zone for the rows in a table, CockroachDB uses it; otherwise, it uses the replication zone for the table containing the data.
+If there's no applicable row or table replication zone, CockroachDB uses the database replication zone; otherwise it uses the cluster-wide replication zone.

 In addition to the databases and tables that are visible via SQL, CockroachDB stores additional internal data in what are called system ranges.
 You can configure replication zones for parts of these internal data ranges if you'd like to override the cluster-wide settings.
 See [Create a Replication Zone for System Ranges](#create-a-replication-zone-for-system-ranges) for more details.